inzhefop/OpenGL-SDL-2D_Sphere/README.md

 A small project to create a fake sphere (using shaders) from a circle! (circle polygons are created in the program -> count variable)

 On windows you can compile the project with .\build.bat.
 You need sdl2, glew, gl and cglm installed!
+With pressing '+' you can increase the count of polygons, with '-' you can decrease the polygon count.